-The optical properties of MgO nanoparticles were previously studied26-30 using time-dependent density functional theory (TD-DFT).
-The results of these TD-DFT calculations for whole nanoparticles was found to be rather sensitive to the exact density functional used30 because of the well-known issue31-32 of TD-DFT where chargetransfer excitations are spuriously stabilised with respect to local, i.e. non-chargetransfer, excitations.
-Well-chosen density functionals with the optimal amount of exact exchange can reproduce the key features of the experimental spectra of magnesium oxide nanoparticles: the red shift with respect to the bulk and the intensity change for the diffuse reflection peaks when changing particle size,30 but the strong dependency on the amount of exact exchange makes these calculations more empirical than desirable.
-TD-DFT calculations using embedded cluster calculations26-29 where only a region, e.g. a corner, of the nanoparticle is describe explicitly using TD-DFT and the effect of the rest of the particle on this region is described in terms of classical point charges, appear to be less sensitive to the functional choice, perhaps because many potential charge-transfer excitations, e.g. from oxygen corner atoms to magnesium corner atoms, are by definition absent in embedded cluster models.30 It is however difficult to explicitly study the effect of particle size in embedded cluster calculations.
+The optical properties of MgO nanoparticles were previously studied^{23-26, 31} using time-dependent density functional theory (TD-DFT).
+The results of these TD-DFT calculations for whole nanoparticles were found to be rather sensitive to the exact density functional used31 because of the well-known issue32-33 of TD-DFT where chargetransfer excitations are spuriously stabilised with respect to local, i.e. non-chargetransfer, excitations.
+Well-chosen density functionals with the optimal amount of exact exchange can reproduce the key features of the experimental spectra of magnesium oxide nanoparticles: the red shift with respect to the bulk and the intensity change for the diffuse reflection peaks when changing particle size, 31 but the strong dependency on the amount of exact exchange makes these calculations more empirical than desirable.
+TD-DFT calculations using embedded cluster calculations23-26 where only a region, e.g. a corner, of the nanoparticle is describe explicitly using TD-DFT and the effect of the rest of the particle on this region is described in terms of classical point charges, appear to be less sensitive to the functional choice, perhaps because many potential charge-transfer excitations, e.g. from oxygen corner atoms to magnesium corner atoms, are by definition absent in embedded cluster models.31 It is however difficult to explicitly study the effect of particle size in embedded cluster calculations.
 An additional complication when using TD-DFT is that the optical gap and the UV-Vis spectra in general are not treated on the same footing as the particle's electronic properties.
-The edge states of a particle and its fundamental gap can in principle be calculated within the framework of ground state density functional theory (DFT) in two different ways, from the Kohn-Sham (KS) orbital energies or using Δ DFT.
-In the former case, the occupied and uncopied edge states map on to the highest occupied and lowest unoccupied KS orbitals and the fundamental gap on to the energy gap between these two orbitals, the KS gap.
-In the latter case the energy of the occupied edge state is calculated from the difference in total energy between the neutral particle and the particle with one electron less, that of the unoccupied edge state from the total energy difference between the neutral particle and the particle with an extra electron, and the fundamental gap from the difference in energy between the unoccupied and occupied edge states.
-The ΔDFT approach is preferred as it can be shown that the KS gap, at least for pure density functionals, behaves more like the optical than the fundamental gap because the KS unoccupied orbitals feel the same field of N-1 electrons as the KS occupied orbitals instead of the correct N electrons.33 However, regardless, it is not a given that the optimal density functional for calculating the spectra and optical gap values of particles is also optimal for calculating the particles' electronic properties.
-This is especially critical for properties such as the exciton binding energy, the difference between the fundamental and optical gap and a measure of how strongly excitons are bound (see Fig. 1), which span both worlds. ΔDFT predictions of edge state energies of MgO particles, including particles with defects or in the presence of grain boundaries, have previously been reported by Shluger and co-workers.34-36
+The highest occupied and lowest unoccupied quasiparticle states of a particle and its fundamental gap can in principle be calculated within the framework of ground state density functional theory (DFT) in two different ways, from the Kohn-Sham (KS) orbital energies or using Δ DFT.
+In the former case, the highest occupied and lowest uncopied quasiparticle states map on to the highest occupied and lowest unoccupied KS orbitals and the fundamental gap on to the energy gap between these two orbitals, the KS gap.
+In the latter case the energy of the highest occupied quasiparticle state is calculated from the difference in total energy between the neutral particle and the particle with one electron less, that of the lowest unoccupied quasiparticle state from the total energy difference between the neutral particle and the particle with an extra electron, and the fundamental gap from the difference in energy between the lowest unoccupied and highest occupied quasiparticle states.
+The Δ DFT approach is preferred as it can be shown that the KS gap, at least for pure density functionals, behaves more like the optical than the fundamental gap because the KS unoccupied orbitals feel the same field of N-1 electrons as the KS occupied orbitals instead of the correct N electrons.34 However, regardless, it is not a given that the optimal density functional for calculating the spectra and optical gap values of particles is also optimal for calculating the particles' electronic properties.
+This is especially critical for properties such as the exciton binding energy, the difference between the fundamental and optical gap and a measure of how strongly excitons are bound (see Fig. 1), which span both worlds. ΔDFT predictions of the highest occupied and lowest unoccupied quasiparticle energies of MgO particles, including particles with defects or in the presence of grain boundaries, have previously been reported by Shluger and coworkers based on embedded cluster calculations.
+35-37